For a hair transplant surgery to be pain-free, the surgeon administers local anaesthesia in both the donor and recipient

 What Could Go Wrong After Needle-Free Injection?

 The needle-free jet injectors will not directly or indirectly impact the results of the surgery.

 Will my surgeon walk me through needle-free anaesthesia before the surgery?

 Yes, your surgeon will guide you about the working of this drug delivery system.
 They will inform you about how much it can hurt compared to needle injections.

 Who will administer needle-free anaesthesia?

 A board-certified anaesthetist will give you local anaesthesia through jet injection.

 What are the potential side effects of this treatment?

 Other than experiencing mild pain and discomfort from the nozzle of the jet injector, you won’t experience any side effects.

 Is needle-free anaesthesia truly "virtually painless"?

-The term “virtually” masks the fact that you feel pain, although it is not as intense as with hypodermic needles.
-Clinics should not tout needle-free anaesthesia as painless.
+The term “virtually” masks the fact that you do feel pain.
+Although it is not as intense as with hypodermic needles, clinics should not tout needle-free anaesthesia as painless.

 Reviewed and Approved by Trichologist Yaprak Yazan.